regl-project/regl/API.md

 * * *

+### Error messages and debug mode

+By default if you compile `regl` with browserify then all error messages and checks are removed.
+This is done in order to reduce the size of the final bundle and to improve run time performance.

+**If you want error messages and are using browserify make sure that you compile using `--debug`**.
+Not only will this insert debug messages but it will also give you source maps which make finding errors easier.

+Alternatively, consider using [`budo`](https://github.com/mattdesl/budo) for your live development server.  `budo` automatically compiles your code in debug mode and also provides facilities for live reloading.

 ## Commands

 _Draw commands_ are the fundamental abstraction in `regl`.
 A draw command wraps up all of the WebGL state associated with a draw call (either `drawArrays` or `drawElements`) and packages it into a single reusable function.
 For example, here is a command that draws a triangle,